danieljancar/sql-cheatsheet/README.md

     WHERE some_column = some_value;
 ```
 ### DELETE
+The DELETE statement is used to delete data from a table.
+It allows the user to specify the condition to select which rows to delete.
 > This command is used to delete data from a table
 ```sql
     DELETE FROM table_name
     WHERE some_column = some_value;
 ```
 ### CASCADING
+The CASCADE option is used to specify that when a referenced row in a parent table is deleted, all corresponding rows in a child table will also be deleted.
 > This command is used to specify that when a referenced row in a parent table is deleted, all corresponding rows in a child table will also be deleted
 ```sql
     CREATE TABLE table1 (